Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Your first course of shingles sets the foundation for the entire roof, so it’s a critical step.
 You’ll begin by installing a double layer along the eaves (the bottom edge of the roof).
 This starter course provides extra protection against water runoff and ice damming.
 To do this properly, let the shingles hang over the edge of the roofline by about one and a half inches and overhang the side rake edge by about three-quarters of an inch.
 This overhang helps guide water directly into the gutters, protecting the underlying roof deck and fascia boards from moisture.

-Get the Exposure and Spacing Right
+Mastering Shingle Exposure and Spacing

 As you lay your shingles, two measurements are crucial: exposure and spacing.
 The exposure is the part of the shingle visible once the next row is installed.
 To keep your rows consistent, snap a chalk line for each course.
 For spacing, you need to leave a small gap of about one-quarter of an inch between each shingle.
 This gap is essential because it allows the wood to expand and contract with changes in humidity without buckling.
 You also need to stagger the joints between shingles from one row to the next by at least one and a half inches.
 This offset pattern prevents water from finding a direct path to the underlayment.